 3.6 Estimate volumes and delivery demands.

-Test proposed designs to see if they can be manufactured cost-effectively.
+Test designs to see if they can be manufactured cost-effectively.

-Design new products with an eye to minimising the number of components.
+Design products with an eye to minimising the number of components.

 - Try to reduce the complexity of assembly.

 Use standard parts wherever possible.
-They are inexpensive and easy to source.
+These are inexpensive and easy to source.

 - Standardisation is especially important if production volumes will be low.